rockyessel/rockyessel/README.md

 # Hi there, I am [Rocky Essel](https://esselr.versel.app/)

 ## 🙋‍♂️ About Me

+👋 Hi, I'm Rocky Essel, a technical writer and web developer with a background in Electrical/Electronics Engineering.
+I’m passionate about Web3, decentralization, and creating content that bridges these emerging technologies with practical insights.

-- 🔭 I’m currently working on Front-End development using the React ecosystem.
+- 🔭 I’m currently focused on Front-End development using the React ecosystem.
-- 👯 I’m looking to collaborate on Open Source Projects.
+- 👯 I’m looking to collaborate on Open Source Projects, especially those related to Web3 and decentralization.
+- 🌍 I’m actively learning and working with Rust, JavaScript, and various modern web technologies.
 - 📫 How to reach me: rockyessel76@gmail.com.
-- 😄 Most used line of code `console.log()`
+- 😄 Most used line of code: `console.log()`
-- 👻 I write articles on [Hackernoon](https://hackernoon.com/u/rockyessel) ,[Medium](https://rockyessel.medium.com/) & [Hashnode](https://hashnode.com/@rockyessel).
+- 👻 I write articles on [Hackernoon](https://hackernoon.com/u/rockyessel), [Medium](https://rockyessel.medium.com/), & [Hashnode](https://hashnode.com/@rockyessel).
-- ⚡ Fun fact: Bug works like caffeine for me.
+- ⚡ Fun fact: Bugs work like caffeine for me.

 <br/>
 <a href="https://github.com/Meghna-DAS/github-profile-views-counter">